PCI Compliance for Small Business: What You Need To Know

 - The last section of the SAQ allows you to specify your action plan should you fail any of the PCI DSS Requirements, which includes the steps you are taking and the estimated date by which you expect to complete these steps.

-- If you are unsure of what to do, consider working with a qualified PCI QSA firm to help with the self-assessment process.
+- If you are unsure of what to do, consider working with a qualified security assessor (QSA) firm to help with the self-assessment process.

 Step 3: Investigate Your Payment Technology

-While cloud users might be more susceptible (cyber-attacks on web applications grew 88% from 2021 to 2022), the advantages of running your business using the cloud far outweigh those risks, especially since there are steps you can take to safeguard data.
+While cloud users might be more susceptible (cyber-attacks on web applications grew 128% in 2022 compared to 2021), the advantages of running your business using the cloud far outweigh those risks, especially since there are steps you can take to safeguard data.

-You’ll want to choose a PCI-compliant payment gateway for starters, and if you run a storefront, you also need to secure your POS system from data breach.
+You’ll want to choose from the best PCI-compliant payment gateways, and if you run a storefront, you also need to secure your POS (point-of-sale) system from data breaches.

 - When looking at the tools and systems you use to run your small business, look for the ability to create dedicated user accounts and logins.
 Only the people who need access should be able to acquire consumer data, and you should be able to track who sees what.

-- Two-factor authentication and point-to-point encryption (P2PE) are other good security features, especially for cyber-attacks are due to stolen credentials.
+- Two-factor authentication and point-to-point encryption (P2PE) are other good security features, especially for cyber-attacks aimed at stealing customer credentials.

 - Install all your vendor’s security patches and updates in a timely manner.
 Otherwise, you run the risk of vulnerability.
 Remember to check your settings, too.
 Nearly half of businesses never change their vendor’s default settings.